IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover

-In evolutionary computation, there are two common but crucial variation operators, i.e., mutation and crossover.
-The mutation operator produces new traits, and the crossover operator is used to combine the best traits of multiple individuals.
-However, evolutionary GAN rarely use the crossover operator.
-Although Garciarena \textit{et al.} apply the crossover operator in \cite{DBLP:conf/gecco/GarciarenaSM18}, the crossover operator they used is difficult to transfer to other methods.
+{On the other hand,} there are two common but crucial variation operators in evolutionary computation, i.e., mutation and crossover.
+The mutation operator produces new {characteristics}, {while} the crossover operator is used to combine the best {characteristics} of multiple individuals. {Currently}, evolutionary {GANs} rarely {consider} the crossover operator.
+Although Garciarena \textit{et al.} applied the crossover operator in \cite{DBLP:conf/gecco/GarciarenaSM18}, {their defined} crossover operator is {rather} difficult to {adapt} to other methods. {In \cite{DBLP:conf/gecco/GarciarenaSM18}, pairs of generators and discriminators {regarded} as evolv{ing} individuals are crossed by exchanging paired objects.
+The cross-variance implementation dictates that the operator is only applicable to methods that have pairwise generators and discriminators.} {Moreover, this crossover strategy can only expand the population diversity; it cannot make the offspring collect the superior {characteristics} of their parents, {due to the fact that} the neural network does not reflect gene dominance or recessiveness, which play an important role in biological inheritance.}

-In addition, how to measure the diversity of the generated samples is also a controversial problem.
-Fréchet Inception Distance (FID) \cite{DBLP:conf/nips/HeuselRUNH17} is a model generation performance metric.
-It can reflect sample diversity, but requires a lot of time and space.
-And the resource consumption should not be neglected when FID is directly involved in the training process.
-E-GAN proposes a discriminator-based diversity metric, however, our experiments show that it is not as effective as expected.

-The contributions of this paper are as follows: \begin{itemize} \item We analyze and experimentally verify the imperfection of E-GAN. \item We propose a generic backpropagation-based crossover operator, which can be applied to GANs with multiple generators regardless of specific model implementations. \item We propose a concise and effective diversity metric that can objectively reflect the diversity of the generated samples at a low cost. \item We design and implement a framework called improved evolutionary generative adversarial networks (IE-GAN) with our crossover operator and fitness function. \end{itemize}